jonathonmarsh/jonathonmarsh.github.io/blog/2020-07-25-TheWayHome-MarkBoyle.md

 header:
     image_fullwidth: gallery-example-1.jpg
 ---
 The Way Home - Tales from a life without Technology by Mark Boyle.
+(Read 24 July 2020.)

 Enjoyable and thought-provoking book, by Mark Boyle, documenting a year living on his Irish smallholding without technology.
 His writing is much improved since his earlier book about living without money for a year.